mathewchamberlain/SignacX/README.md

 After running these functions with Signac, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).

 ### Seurat
 Another way to use Signac is with Seurat.
-[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Seurat integrated with Signac.
-Note: This same data set was also processed using SPRING [with this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb).
+[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Signac integrated with Seurat.
+Note: This same data set was also processed using SPRING [with this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), which was used to generate SPRING layouts in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2).

 Sometimes, we have single cell genomics data with disease information.
 In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes.